General Game Rules

 Four-Second Count

 If a team blitzes, there will be NO 4 second count!
-QB can scramble but cannot run passed the original line of scrimmage
+QB can scramble but cannot run past the original line of scrimmage.

 Blitz Flexibility